 Ease of Integration: One of the core aims of the framework is to facilitate the easy use and integration of optimization software.
 In order to achieve this, it abstracts the interfaces of optimization software, and shields the calling applications from the low level interface intricacies.
 It offers two main modes of integration, either using the OSCP or WSOP recommendation, neither of which exposes the calling application to the low level details involved in communicating with the software.
-The OSCP API utilises abstract interfaces for communicating with third party software, and delegates low level integration details.
+The OSCP API utilises abstract interfaces for communicating with third party software, and delegates low level interface invocations to an implementation of the driver, and as such shields the user from low level integration details.
 The WSOP recommendation on the other hand specifies services in terms of WSDL, and relies only on the user being able to send and receive information over the Internet.
 The details of the services or their implementation are completely shielded by the WSDL descriptions and the Internet.